kosingithub/leapmotion-open-3d-viewer/README.md

 # setup

 1. Download and install node js on your OS see http://nodejs.org/
-2. Install nodejs required modules
+2. Install nodejs required modules.

     ```
     npm install